thekevinscott/thekevinscott/src/pages/2016/services-based-architecture/index.md

 description: "Arguments for using microservices"
 title: "We moved to a services-based architecture while building our Bot and it is awesome"
 tags: ["chatbots", "microservices", "node.js"]
+description: "Building a bot using a set of microservices."
 ---

 The first draft of Emoji Salad, our Emoji Pictionary bot, was a monolithic